 Heather Lundy, MA, DTR, E-RYT, CMT

 Heather is the founder and owner of The Nest.
 Heather is a yogi, therapist, teacher and choreographer obsessed with all forms of movement.
 She graduated with a Masters Degree in Dance/Movement Therapy from Hahnemann University and an undergraduate degree in English Literature and Dance Theater from James Madison University.
-She has and still studies yoga, modern dance, massage, Thai Yoga Bodywork, movement theory, physical theater, improvisation, and a host of obscure movement practices that delight and distract her on a daily basis.
+She studies and teaches yoga, Pilates, modern dance, massage, Thai Yoga Bodywork, movement theory, physical theater, and a host of obscure movement practices that delight and distract her on a daily basis.
 She is a licensed massage therapist.

 In addition to teaching at The Nest, Heather teaches at James Madison University and Cedar Stone Massage School.
 She is a partner and therapist at Cedar Stone Spa and is lucky to perform and choreograph for two dance companies: Working Title Productions (www.workingtitleproductions.org) and Shojorakudava.
 She is co-owner of Living Retreats in Costa Rica, a retreat center dedicated to teaching the world to surf and do yoga.
 Heather is blessed to live in the valley and has a magic life, complete with cool dog.

 Julia Vessey, MFA started dancing at a young age and developed her love for dance and movement.
 Ms. Vessey continued her dance and yoga training in college at James Madison University (JMU).
 At JMU, she was exposed to the world of modern dance and upon graduation she pursued a graduate degree at Arizona State University (ASU).
 After graduating summa cum laude from ASU with her MFA in dance, she accepted an adjunct faculty position at JMU in 2009.
 From her first exposure she has been pursuing Yoga training in the US and abroad from many teachers and in many styles.